 Cabinet refacing is basically a complete replacement of all the hardware, handles, doors, and drawer fronts on your cabinets, then adding a new veneer on the top of the already-existing surface of the cabinet “skin” (cassettes).
 The hardware that usually needs to be replaced is the cabinet knobs, drawer pulls, and other hardware on your cabinet doors.
 Other cabinet components that may also need to be refaced are doorbells, locks, and door covers.

-You can choose to do your own Cabinet Refacing San Diego if you have the skill and time.
+You can choose to do your own cabinets if you have the skill and time.
 It’s certainly not a do-it-yourself project that you could do in a weekend, but it will save you money and be a more personal project than just getting a kitchen to remodel.
 The good news is that with the help of modern technology, you can do your cabinet refacing job yourself in a matter of hours.

 For kitchen cabinets alone, you can choose to replace the knobs, drawer pulls, cabinet doors, and hardware by purchasing them at your local home improvement store.
 In fact, many hardware stores will allow you to purchase the pieces one by one to get an exact match for the cabinets in your kitchen.
 You’ll also find that these hardware items, such as doorbells, locks, and door covers, come in a variety of colors and finishes.
 This gives you even more choices in terms of matching your kitchen cabinets to the rest of your room’s decor.

 The real advantage of doing your own cabinet refacing is that you’ll be able to get the cabinet doors you want at far less of a discount than if you hire someone to do it for you.
-You’ll also find that if you’re feeling particularly brave, you can tackle the entire refacing process by yourself and build your kitchen countertops from scratch.
+Hiring Cabinet Resurfacing San Diego also ensures you quality work.
+You’ll also find that if you’re feeling fearless, you can tackle the entire refacing process by yourself and build your kitchen countertops from scratch.
 If this option sounds appealing to you, be sure to follow these few steps to get the best result.

 To start the cabinet refacing project, you need to gather all of your kitchen hardware.
 These include boxes containing the handles and screws to hang your cabinets as well as other small hardware items like spoons and tongs.
 You also need to have some cardboard boxes containing lids or canisters for storing things like knives, scissors, rubber bands, rubber insulators, tape measure tape, pencils, and other miscellaneous items.
 These items will make it much easier to find things when you need them.